huggingface/blog/infini-attention.md

 # Section 6: Conclusion

-Unfortunately, Infini Attention doesn’t work well enough.
+Unfortunately, Infini-attention doesn’t work well enough.
 To the best of our knowledge, ring attention [[link]](https://x.com/Haojun_Zhao14/status/1815419356408336738), YaRN [[link]](https://arxiv.org/abs/2309.00071) and rope scaling [[link]](https://arxiv.org/abs/2309.16039) are still the best ways for extending a pretrained model to longer context length.
 However, it requires a massive amount of resources for very large model sizes (e.g., 400B and beyond).
 Therefore, we will leave it here and encourage researchers to explore other attention compression techniques or figure out where we went wrong.

 **Recaps**

 - What it means to train a neural network: give it good data, set up the architecture and training to receive good gradient signals, and allow it to converge.
-- Infini attention's long context performance decreases as the number of times we compresses the memory.
+- Infini-attention's long context performance decreases as the number of times we compresses the memory.
-- Gating is important; tweaking the training to allow the gating to converge improves Infini attention’s long context performance (but not good enough).
+- Gating is important; tweaking the training to allow the gating to converge improves Infini-attention's long context performance (but not good enough).
 - Always train a good reference model as a baseline to measure progress.
 - There is another bug that messes up the dimensions in the attention output, resulting in a situation where, even though the loss decreases throughout training, the model still can't generate coherent text within its segment length.
 Lesson learned: Even if you condition the model poorly, gradient descent can still find a way to decrease the loss.
 However, the model won't work as expected, so always run evaluations.